-Description: The KYOCERA Cannulated Screw System is designed to provide secure fixation of various fractures (see INDICATIONS FOR USE).
+Description: The KMTI Cannulated Screw System is designed to provide secure fixation of various fractures (see INDICATIONS FOR USE).
 The screw is cannulated for use over guide pins allowing for accurate placement of the screw.
 A full range of sizes are available in partially threaded or fully threaded designs.
 Additional features include a self drilling/tapping tip.

-The KYOCERA CANNULATED SCREW SYSTEM is made from 23Mn-21Cr-1Mo low nickel stainless steel alloy or Ti-6AL-4V titanium alloy.
+Materials: The KMTI Cannulated Screw System is made from 23Mn-21Cr-1Mo low nickel stainless steel alloy, 316L stainless steel or Ti-6AL-4V titanium alloy.
 Washers to prevent the screw head from pulling through the cortex are available for use where the cortical bone is soft or thin.
 Special cannulated instruments are also available for insertion of the screws.

-Indications for use: Indications for the KYOCERA Cannulated Screws include long and small bone fracture fixation, including: fractures of the tarsals and metatarsals; metatarsal and phalangeal osteotomies; fractures of the carpals and metacarpal arthrodesis; small fragments of the hand and wrist; ligament fixation as appropriate; sacroiliac joint disruptions; fractures of the distal femur and proximal tibia; intracapsular fractures of the hip; ankle arthrodesis; and pelvis and acetabulum fractures.
+U.S. Indications for use: Indications for use: Indications for the KMTI Cannulated Screws include long and small bone fracture fixation, including: fractures of the tarsals and metatarsals; metatarsal and phalangeal osteotomies; fractures of the carpals and metacarpal arthrodesis; small fragments of the hand and wrist; ligament fixation as appropriate; sacrollae joint disruptions; fractures of the distal femur and proximal tibia; intracapsular fractures of the hip; ankle arthrodesis; and acetabulum fractures.
 This system is not indicated for use in the spine.
 NOTE: Surgical techniques are available upon request.